Vorkuta

-Vorkuta is the fourth largest city north of the Arctic Circle and the easternmost town in Europe.
-It is also the coldest city in all of Europe, boasting a record cold temperature of −52 °C (−61 °F).
+Vorkuta is the third largest city north of the Arctic Circle and the easternmost town in Europe.
+It has the coldest recorded temperature of any European city, at −52 °C (−61 °F).

 Vorkuta's population has dropped steadily since the fall of the Soviet Union, when mines were privatized and many people began moving farther south.
-Many of the mines have been abandoned and by September 2020, the city's estimated population was only about 50,000.
+Many of the mines have been abandoned, and by September 2020, the city's estimated population was only about 50,000.
 A report in March 2021 described the villages in the area as "ghost towns" with many "abandoned structures".